ayushxx7/ayush-mandowara-blog/content/PredictiveAnalysis/05-Naive-Bayes.md

 Notes on Naive Bayes Classifier

 # About
-Naive Bayes is a probabilistic classifier which returns the probability of a test point belonging to a class rather than the label of the test point.
+Naive Bayes is a probabilistic classifier which returns the probability of a test point belonging to a class, using Bayes' theorem.

 # Uses
 It is used for text classification such as when identifying whether an email is spam or ham.